 Hojicha Latte Recipe

-Need something mellow, nutty, and smooth on the edges?
+Need something mellow and nutty?
 An iced hojicha latte might just be your new go-to.

 Unlike the grassy zing of matcha, hojicha is roasted green tea — low in caffeine, earthy in flavour, and gentle on the stomach.
 It’s the kind of drink that feels like a soft blanket wrapped around your afternoon.
 Whether you're winding down after work or want something soothing to sip on during your weekend read, this one’s for you.